androidwiltron/craiggoddenpayne.github.io/_posts/2018-12-12-graph-apollo-express-plugging-in-authentication.md

 </amp-img>

-Once all the setup was done, I started by creating a GraphQL type to allow us ti translate the SessionId into a UserId.
+Once all the setup was done, I started by creating a GraphQL type to allow us to translate the SessionId into a UserId.

 I am going to use an instance of an AuthenticatedUserSessionService, which will lookup the user id, from the session id from the cookie.